🖌️ Glazing

-Glaze means a paint that is meant to tint the whole applied surface evenly.
+Glaze = a paint meant to tint the whole applied surface evenly.
 Glazing is "applying a thin paint layer evenly on an area to change its color".
 You thin down your paint a lot and then apply only very thin layers.
 Or buy ready-made glaze paints.

-Much like washing but you must have more control where you apply it.
-You can manually paint glazes into crevices but you use them differently compared to washes.
+Much like washing, but you must have more control where you apply it.
+You can manually paint glazes into crevices, but you generally use them differently compared to a wash.
 Glazes are also frequently applied to subsections like "top-half" or "lower-half" to increase visual variety.

 Glazes are better in creating shadows than creating highlights.
 Creating white with transparent paints is hard.